Dikshant441/Netflixx-GPT/README.md

     - Password
 - BugFix : Sign up user display and profile picture update
 - BugFix : if the user is not logged in Redirect/ browse to Login Page and vise-versa
+- Unsubscribed to the onAuthStateChanged callback
+- Add hardcoded value to the constant file

 # Features